 What is ABA therapy?

 First, it’s essential to have a strong understanding of what ABA therapy is and how it may help your child.
-Applied Behavior Analysis (ABA) is the application of behavioral principles such as reinforcement, chaining, and shaping.
+Applied Behavior Analysis therapy (ABA) is the application of behavioral principles such as reinforcement, chaining, and shaping.
 ABA therapy, while it has a wide range of applications, is commonly prescribed to children with autism.
 This is in part due to the scientific evidence backing ABA therapy as a medically necessary treatment for the symptoms of autism.
 While autism spectrum disorder is a lifelong condition, ABA therapy can significantly improve the quality of life by teaching crucial life skills.

 ABA therapy can be used to teach communication skills from simple requests to ongoing conversations.
 ABA therapy can also address social skills such as understanding emotions, interacting with others, and understanding sarcasm and figurative language.
 Other areas addressed in ABA therapy include adaptive living skills, self-advocacy, and more.
 Many children develop improved communication through ABA services, whether via spoken words, pictures, signs, or another mode of communication.